Guide to Open Enrollment for health insurance for individuals and families

 Health insurance can be a lifeline in times of need.
 But its intricacies often leave people confused and anxious.
-This makes the process of purchasing a health plan feel overwhelming.
-But whether you’re shopping for health coverage for the first time or reevaluating your current plan, being well-informed is key.
+This can make purchasing a health plan during Open Enrollment feel overwhelming.
+Whether you're shopping for health coverage for the first time or reevaluating your current plan, being well-informed is key.

-In this article, we'll help you confidently shop for a health insurance plan in ten easy steps.
+In this article, we’ll guide you through ten simple steps to help you choose a health insurance plan.

 1. Know where you can buy individual health insurance

-If your employer uses PeopleKeep to administer your QSEHRA or ICHRA benefit, you can shop for a health policy right from your user dashboard.
-Our licensed professionals can also help you make the right coverage decisions.
+If your employer uses PeopleKeep by Remodel Health to administer your ICHRA or QSEHRA benefit, you can shop for a health policy right from your user dashboard.
+In some cases, your employer might work with a broker to help you choose and enroll in a policy instead.

 3. Gather necessary information

-- Personal details like your name, ZIP code, and Social Security number to verify identity.
-You'll also need the Social Security numbers for everyone in your household who you will include on the policy.
+• Personal details like your name, ZIP code, and Social Security number to verify your identity.
+You'll also need the Social Security numbers for all household members you plan to include under your policy.

-- Information about your current health insurance (if you have it).
+• Information about your current health insurance plan, if you have one already.

 4. Evaluate your current health needs